-All diagnostic laboratory tests for COVID-19 when used in accordance with CDC testing recommendations will be fully covered by Blue Cross at no cost to the member.
+All diagnostic laboratory tests for COVID-19 when used in accordance with CDC testing recommendations will be fully covered by Blue Cross at no cost to the member as of March 18, 2020.
 This measure will ensure patient testing and subsequent care is completed in an efficient, coordinated way with authorities at every level.

 To ensure patients receive the right care at the right locations, Blue Cross will be waiving prior authorization processes for covered services related to COVID-19 — unless prior authorization is required to assure the availability of the treatment for persons in need consistent with CDC recommendations.

 Prior authorization means a doctor, in certain cases, would file a request with a patient’s insurance company for certain prescription drugs, as well as for some medical and surgical procedures, before they are pursued as treatment.

 Blue Cross will also be dedicating clinical staff to address medical service questions related to COVID-19.